✦ Rosetta Guide (MacOS)

 What is Rosetta, exactly?

 Rosetta acts as a translator, allowing After Effects to run as if it were on an Intel Mac.
 This in turn makes any third party plugins only built for Intel now compatible as After Effects is ultimately the host, i.e., if After Effects is running as Intel, so do your plugins, however you will lose your M1+ benefits and preformance will ultimately drop.
-Enabling Rosetta is a simple process and you only have to do it once.
+Enabling Rosetta is a simple process.

 IMPORTANT